nguyendinhmanh1111/Trojan/README.md

 * [The-MALWARE-Repo](https://github.com/Da2dalus/The-MALWARE-Repo) - A repository full of malware samples.

 * [Rafel-Rat](https://github.com/swagkarna/Rafel-Rat) - Android Rat Written in Java With WebPanel For Controlling Victims...Hack Android Devices

+### How to help protect against Trojans
+* Computer security begins with installing and running an internet security suite.
+Run periodic diagnostic scans with your software.
+You can set it up so the program runs scans automatically during regular intervals.
+* Update your operating system’s software as soon as updates are made available from the software company.
+Cybercriminals tend to exploit security holes in outdated software programs.
+In addition to operating system updates, you should also check for updates on other software that you use on your computer.
+* Protect your accounts with complex, unique passwords.
+Create a unique password for each account using a complex combination of letters, numbers, and symbols.
+* Keep your personal information safe with firewalls.
+* Back up your files regularly.
+If a Trojan infects your computer, this will help you to restore your data.
+* Be careful with email attachments.
+To help stay safe, scan an email attachment first.
+* A lot of things you should do come with a corresponding thing not to do — like, do be careful with email attachments and don’t click on suspicious email attachments.
+Here are some more don’ts.
+* Don’t visit unsafe websites.
+Some internet security software will alert you that you’re about to visit an unsafe site, such as Norton Safe Web.
+* Don’t open a link in an email unless you’re confident it comes from a legitimate source.
+In general, avoid opening unsolicited emails from senders you don’t know.
+* Don’t download or install programs if you don’t have complete trust in the publisher.
+* Don’t click on pop-up windows that promise free programs that perform useful tasks.
+* Don’t ever open a link in an email unless you know exactly what it is.